Dimensionless physics: continuation: Introduction: elasticity tetrads, quantum mechanics and general relativity

 \section{Introduction: elasticity tetrads, quantum mechanics and general relativity}

 Here we discuss some issues related to the dimensions of physical variables, which follow from the peculiar dimensions of the tetrads and metric.
 The particular example is represented by the elasticity tetrads -- the translational gauge fields, which have dimension $1/[L]$, The corresponding metric field, which is the bilinear combination of the tetrad fields, has dimension $1/[L]^2$.
 There are the other approaches to gravity, which also result in the same dimensions.
-All this leads to the "dimensionless physics".\cite{Volovik2021} Here we continue to exploit the dimensionful tetrads.
+All this leads to the "dimensionless physics".\cite{Volovik2021} In principle, any given physical theory can be rewritten in the dimensionless form.
+This is trivial from the mathematical point of view, since one can always find the proper system of units.
+However, with the dimensional tetrads, the physics automatically becomes dimensionless.
+Here we continue to exploit the dimensionful tetrads.
 In particular we consider how such tetrads make connection between quantum mechanics and general relativity.